laguierre/shoe_app/README.md

 # Shoe Market App

-Shoe Market App in Flutter using Provider.
+Shoe Market App in Flutter using Provider and Hero transition.

 ## General Info